Spontaneous suppression of inverse energy cascade in instability-driven 2D turbulence: Multistability

 \section{Multistability}

 Figure \ref{fig:bifurcation} summarises the transitions between the different states shown in figure \ref{fig:vis}, as a function of $\gamma$, in terms of the late-time enstrophy $\overline{\Omega}$.
 At small $\gamma\leq 0.30$, the large-scale condensate (LSC) state exists, without any coherent shielded vortices.
 For $\gamma< 0.2$, the LSC states form spontaneously from small initial conditions (set A).
 At $0.2\leq\gamma\leq 0.3$, LSC states are stable when the flow is initialised in an LSC state (set B), but the system does not spontaneously form an LSC from small initial conditions.
 For $0.2\leq \gamma \leq 0.55$, one observes an LSC with coherent vortices of both signs, as shown in figure \ref{fig:vis}(b).
 Over the range $0.2\leq \gamma \leq 0.3$, there is bistability between LSC states with and without shielded vortices.
 For yet larger growth rates $\gamma\geq 0.6$, a state of broken symmetry forms from all initial conditions investigated.
 As described in the previous section, in this regime the number of vortices $N_{tot}$ steadily grows and figure \ref{fig:bifurcation} therefore shows the enstrophy at the end of each simulation.
 We expect that $N_{tot}$ will keep growing until a high-density, potentially crystalline, state is reached.
+A detailed study of this saturation process and of the final steady state requires very long simulations, and merits a separate study.